scrapy/scrapy/docs/topics/downloader-middleware.rst

     .. method:: open_spider(spider)

       This method gets called after a spider has been opened for crawling.
+It handles the :signal:`open_spider <spider_opened>` signal.

       :param spider: the spider which has been opened
       :type spider: :class:`~scrapy.spiders.Spider` object

     .. method:: close_spider(spider)

       This method gets called after a spider has been closed.
+It handles the :signal:`close_spider <spider_closed>` signal.

       :param spider: the spider which has been closed
       :type spider: :class:`~scrapy.spiders.Spider` object